ctu-fee-group/Christofel/docs/base/lifetime.md

 ## Lifetime handler
 `LifetimeHandler<T>` can be used for managing lifetime easily.
-It is located in `Christofel.BaseLib.Implementations`. `PluginLifetimeHandler` can be used as a default handler for `ICurrentPluginLifetime`.
+It is located in `Christofel.Plugins`. `PluginLifetimeHandler` can be used as a default handler for `ICurrentPluginLifetime`.

 Handler should be thread-safe, it holds the lifetime and triggers CancellationToken Cancels when needed.